 - 5 tablespoons pollen* previously frozen

-- 1 teaspoon unsalted butter or coconut oil for a vegan version
+- 2 teaspoons unsalted butter or coconut oil for a vegan version

 - 1 Tablespoon mild honey

 - Pinch kosher salt

-- Combine all the ingredients in a bowl, working with a fork until it just comes together, then switch to your hands and knead to a soft mass.
+- Combine all the ingredients in a bowl, working with a fork until the butter is mixed in.
+It may look crumbly.

 - Chill the “fudge” to make it stiffen if it gets too soft on you.
 I like to form them, then chill to hold their shape.
 Just imagine you’re working with PlayDoh

-- Shape the fudge into truffles, or another shape, dust with powdered dried pine needles, chopped fresh spruce tips, or more pollen (like chocolate truffles).
+- You can dust the truffles with powdered dried pine needles, chopped fresh spruce tips, or more pollen (like chocolate truffles).
 Passed around on a nice, small plate, they make a great conversation piece after a meal.